astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 \end{mathpar}

 ADVISOR.
 Right, and we don't have any side-effectful operations, so, no need for a value restriction.
-Let's assume a predicate for generalizing the type, for now; the rest are easy:
+Let's assume a predicate for generalizing the type, for now; the rest of the rule is easy:

 ```makam
 generalize : typ -> typ -> prop.